OctoPrint/octoprint.org/content/blog/2026-09-01-open-letter-to-octoprints-plugin-authors/index.md

 title: "An Open Letter to OctoPrint's Plugin Authors"
 author: foosel
 date: 2026-09-01 15:00:00 +0200
+tags:
+- Development
 summary: OctoPrint 2.0.0 is now on the fifth release candidate and getting close to the stable release.
 It's really time to look into your plugin's compatibility, if not done yet!

-tags:
-- development

-card: /assets/img/blog/2026-09/2026-09-01-open-letter-card.png
-featuredimage: /assets/img/blog/2026-09/2026-09-01-open-letter-card.png
-poster: /assets/img/blog/2026-09/2026-09-01-open-letter-poster.png
+slug: open-letter-to-octoprints-plugin-authors
 ---

 OctoPrint 2.0.0 is now on the fifth release candidate and after four months of a release candidate phase we are getting close to the stable release.